 What it means: This is how many clicks resulted in one or more conversion actions.
 (The conversions will be counted separately in the "Conversions" column.)

 Why use it: This number can help you approximate how many unique customers you're acquiring.

 Example: A customer clicks on your ad and makes two purchases.
 So you’ll see two conversions in the “Conversions” column, but only one converted click in this column.

 View-through conversions happen when someone converts after an impression (without any interaction) of your Video or Display ad.

 What it means: Some people might see, but not interact with your ad.
 (For example, they see a video ad, but not enough to count as a view.)
 If these people later convert (such as by making a purchase or signing up for a newsletter), these conversions are counted as view-through conversions.

 Good to know: View-through conversions automatically exclude conversions from people who've also interacted with your other ads.

 For more details, please refer to Google Ads.

-Impression fields in Google Ads
+How to interpret Impression fields in Google Ads

 This is a daily calculation in TapAnalytics based on the percent Impression Share field from the data source (Bing or Google Ads).
 This is an integer value that estimates the possible number of impressions that could have been served on a given day.
 When you look at multiple days, this value is summed over each day in the range.
 If the Impression Share value from the source system is 0 for the date in question, then Possible Impressions = Actual Impressions